cca/millennium_patron_import/readme.md

 Inside Millennium Circulation, select the Data Exchange section & then Select Process "Load MARC Patron records from tape or FTS (pta)".
 Click **Get PC** to browse your hard drive for the import file & **choose the "ptfs" extension** (important!).

-Highlight the newly loaded file & choose Tools > Prep > "PREPROCESS TEXT Patron records loaded via FTS", then click **Start**.
-A brief message appears as Millennium processes the records & when you close the dialog there will be a ".pat" file listed.
-Select the .pat, then Tools > Load > Load a MARC file (or just click **Load** in the upper right).
+Highlight the newly loaded file & click **Prep** from the upper right menu, then **Start**.
+A brief message appears as Millennium processes the records & when you **Close** the dialog there will be a ".pat" file listed.
+Select the .pat, then click **Load**.
 Here you can first **Test** the MARC file, which provides warnings about improper PCODEs & such.
-Then, if the test is successful, hit **Load** to import the patron records.
+Then, if the test is successful, click **Load** to import the records.

 ## Overlaying Records